 “The distribution wholesale market started getting squeezed,” Paul says.
 “We really wanted to become a direct-to-consumer business, using our knowledge and our existing relationships with vendors to bring technology to New Zealand more cost-effectively and to make it more fun for the customers.”

-By 2007, Paul had successfully pivoted Playtech to become a multichannel company with a heavy emphasis on custom PC builds, an experiential boutique store, and a robust eCommerce channel that could handle the bulk of their transactions.
+By 2007, Paul had successfully pivoted Playtech to become a multichannel company with a heavy emphasis on custom PC builds, an experiential boutique store, and a robust ecommerce channel that could handle the bulk of their transactions.

 A Neighborhood Store With National Reach

-The transition from pure wholesale wasn’t overnight.
+The transition from pure wholesale didn’t happen overnight.

 “We wanted our business to run as much online as we could make it,” Paul says.
 “We also wanted our store to be a boutique, where walk-ins and loyal customers could both come and have a great customer experience.”

 Through its “pedigree and word-of-mouth” growth, Playtech gained a reputation for being a “cool neighborhood store that knows how to build PCs,” Paul says.
 They started to sell everything from gadgets, keyboards, tablets to kitted-out PCs for their “bread-and-butter” market: PC gamers.